-Students with severe allergies or other conditions that may require the use of Emergency rescue medications, such as an Epipen or inhaler, are required to have a Medical Action Plan on file in addition to a Medication Administration Authorization Form.
-Medical Action Plan forms are located on the School Health page.
-It is school policy that the rescue medication and the Medical Action Plan travel with the student throughout the school day.
-All of the student's teachers will be notified of the specific allergies and action plan.
-Contact the School Nurse with questions.
-If a student experiences an allergic reaction, the student should be monitored by the parent/guardian away from school for the day (following a daytime reaction) or for the following day (following a nighttime reaction.)
+All of the student's teachers will be notified of the specific allergies or conditions.
+If a student experiences an allergic reaction, the student should be monitored by the parent/guardian when away from school for the day (following a daytime reaction) or for the following day (following a nighttime reaction).
 More food allergy information can be found in the Handbooks for each level.